Skca01/ESP32-UDP-Chat/README.md

 # ESP32 UDP/WebSocket Chat

+## About
+No description, website, or topics provided

 A real-time chat application using ESP32, featuring both WebSocket and UDP communication protocols.
 The application provides a modern, responsive web interface for seamless communication between multiple clients.

 ## Features